 This means that the hero vitamin A that you rely upon to speed up your skin cell turnover.
 Yes, it will be useless, leaving you with a dull complexion.

 Do you prefer a piña colada?
 Skincare specialists again point out that if our cocktails are mixed with juice or sugar?
-They will be speeding the aging of your skin.
+They will speed up the aging of your skin.

 Since glucose attaches to vital proteins, like collagen.
 Then it will form free radicals.
 These free radicals lead to premature skin aging.
 This is just how sugars react in your body and in your skin.
 These vital proteins just don’t mix well with too much sugar.

-Research is suggesting that alcohol will increase your risk of sunburn.
+Research suggests that alcohol will increase your risk of sunburn.

 The reason for the increased risk?
 Alcohol decreases the concentration of antioxidants in your skin.
 They’re less able to disarm the free radicals produced by the UV rays.

 This makes it more important to protect your skin by wearing UPF clothing.
 There is another skin condition to protect yourself from it is called hyperpigmentation.

 Did you have dark splodges that appeared on your face almost overnight?
 They’re called hyperpigmentation.
 These darker patches on your skin are because of excess melanin.